-Illinois RCPP Projects - The EQIP application cutoff date is: MAY 1, 2020 The CSP application cutoff date is: May 29, 2020
+Illinois RCPP Projects - The EQIP application cutoff date is: JANUARY 8, 2021 The CSP application cutoff date is: TBD

 Eligible Partners - Agricultural or silvicultural producer associations, farmer cooperatives or other groups of producers, state or local governments, American Indian tribes, municipal water treatment entities, water and irrigation districts, conservation-driven nongovernmental organizations and institutions of higher education.